Next 5-Week Course Starts Saturday, February 19th, 2022 @ 10:00am

 Let me help you to begin your journey to place your Road Map securely in your hand!
 HBCC’s curriculum has been fine-tuned across the years in response to your input to help you get results.

 HBCC has additionally refers to a team of service providers to help with Coaching, Training & Therapy.
 They are mental health educators, school support advocates, therapists, psychiatrists, clinical psychologists and more in the community.
 HBCC helps you find and build your team.

 HBCC can help you climb what may seem like an impossible mountain -

-Debra Ann has been a champion of Collaborative Problem-Solving in her home, work and community since 2005 and is considered a thought leader and change-maker in her profession.
+Debra Ann has been a champion of Collaborative Problem-Solving in her home, work and community since 2005, she is considered a thought leader and change-maker in her profession.
 Currently she is working to change the understanding of "behavioral goals" in an IEP, 504 or for any child who is being put out of class chronically, is a frequent-flyer to detention, suspension, or facing expulsion.
 Change comes when adults understand that challenging children with concerning behaviors are NOT "attention seeking" and that compliance to expectations is about "skill, not will."

-Kids, neither mine nor yours, should continue to be misunderstood because of their behavioral challenges.
 Challenging and concerning behaviors are NOT a reflection of one’s parenting or teaching abilities.
 They are an example of lagging skills in the above 5 basic domains, and it is time to write behavioral goals that are truly-trauma informed and skill building into IEP's and 504's to reflect an approach that teaches needed coping skills and builds skills by:

 If you would like to get started with Parent Coaching for IEP/504 CPS Behavioral goals,